Use the quick links below to jump to a particular section of our sights and activities coverage for Kompong Thom.

 The eponymously named Wat Kompong Thom is the largest in town.
 Also known as Wat Indrisamvora, a high wall hides much of it from street level view, though it is definitely worth a peek inside.
 There's a large collection of very gaudy statues depicting scenes from Buddhist mythology scattered around the grounds and a large bright yellow main worshipping hall, but some of the associated temple ...
 Read more about Wat Kompong Thom .

-Sambor Village runs river cruises that can take a couple of hours or a whole day, depending on what you fancy.
-The evening sunset cruise is a lovely way to get a glimpse of village life along the Sen, which is the second most populated part of Kompong Thom province, aside from that other main artery, National Route 6.
-The River is infinitely more peaceful.
-The one-day tours take in Phnom ...
+Sambor Village runs river cruises that can take a couple of hours or a whole day, depending on what you fancy, and the evening sunset cruise is a lovely way to get a glimpse of village life along the Sen, which is the second most populated part of Kompong Thom province, aside from that other main artery, National Route 6 – take our word for it, the river is infinitely more peaceful.
+The ...
 Read more about River cruise .